lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 notation-based program, so that Humdrum files can be viewed as scores or printed in traditional notation.

-## 8.5 Respuestas a buenas preguntas
+## 8.5 Respuestas conretas a preguntas bien formuladas
 Humdrum provides concrete answers to well-posed questions.
 Surprising or counterintuitive answers could be genuine, or they could be the result of a malformed question or incorrect implementation of Humdrum commands.
 It thus